grahamc/system-configurations/README.md

 ["Installation Differences" section of the Determinate Systems Installer README][determinate-systems-installer-differences].

 When using the installer I suggest adding an extra option, `trusted-users`, which will add the current user to the list of trusted users.
-This is helpful since some actions in Nix require that the current user be trusted, such as using a binary cache ([explained below](#using-the-binary-cache-optional)).
+This is helpful since some actions in Nix require that the user be trusted, such as using a binary cache ([explained below](#using-the-binary-cache-optional)).
 Below is the installation command with the extra option: